Steppie101/Gilgamesh/README.md

 The ```parameters.py``` file can be used to access and change parameters for the packing generation.

 ## Mesh Generation
+This tool is developed using Python 3.12.
+Beware that using another version may cause the program to disfunction.
+The program does require a series of libraries that should be installed before running:

+- Pygalmesh
+- Meshio
+- Trimesh
+- Pyvista
+- Datetime

+When the program is run, a message asking for the filename should appear.
+This is the file obtained through the packing generation.
+The file should be of type ```.stl```.
+During the program two files containing the volume mesh of the solid and fluid region are created and saved as ```Geometry_Volume_Mesh +date``` and ```Fluid_Volume_Mesh +date```.
+Intermediate files are removed automatically.

+The ```Final_version.py``` file can be used to acces and change parameters for the packing generation.

 ## Mesh Checking